Governors Awards: 12th Annual Governors Awards

-On December 22, 2021, the AMPAS announced that due to COVID-19 pandemic-related concerns—involving the widespread surge of the Omicron variant in the United States—that it "made the decision to change plans for hosting the ceremony in person on January 15, 2022," with a new date to be announced.
-The ceremony would afterwards be held on the newly scheduled date of March 25, 2022.
+The ceremony was originally scheduled to be held on January 15, 2022, but on December 22, 2021, the AMPAS announced that due to COVID-19-related concerns (involving the widespread surge of the Omicron variant in the United States) that it had postponed the ceremony, which was rescheduled to March 25, 2022.

 13th Annual Governors Awards

 The Academy held its 13th Annual Governors Awards ceremony on November 19, 2022.